 - A passion for natural therapies and willingness to learn about a range of natural medicines and traditional techniques

 - Active listening skills and ability to empathise when devising holistic treatment plans for an individual's needs

 - Strong critical thinking and analytical skills to determine the best treatment for the root cause of the problem

 - Excellent communication skills to be able to discuss risks and benefits of treatment plans

 If this sounds like you, read on to learn more about the available course options in Sydney for you.

 What are the course and study options for naturopathy in Sydney?

 To develop your knowledge in naturopathy you can complete a certification or bachelor's degree program.
 Even though there are no prerequisites to becoming a naturopath, the majority of naturopaths hold a minimum qualification in either a Bachelor of Health Science (Naturopathy) or Advanced Diploma of Applied Science (Naturopathy).
 Many schools that specialise in naturopathy will accommodate your learning pace as they give all their students the flexibility to study full-time or part-time, on-campus or online.

 While studying naturopathy, you will be introduced to the naturopathic philosophy which will help guide you in understanding how the human body functions as well as how dietary, lifestyle and emotional changes impact the body.
 These courses will also incorporate other topics like health sciences, nutrition, wellness, psychology and natural medicines.
 Furthermore, you will learn how to analyse clinical assessments and how to apply naturopathic and diagnostic techniques in a clinical practice or residential care setting.

-What happens after you complete your naturopathy course?
+What happens after you complete your naturopathy course in Sydney?